-There follows a conclusion of fundemental importance, namely, the parallel and inter-penetration of metephysics and ethics.
+There follows a conclusion of fundamental importance, namely, the parallel and inter-penetration of metaphysics and ethics.
 For just as the dynamic structure of our knowing grounds a metaphysics, so the prolongation of that structure into human doing grounds an ethics.
-Just as the universe of proportionate being is a compound of potency, form, and act, because it is to be known through experience, understanding, and judgment, so the universe of man's proportionate good is a compound of objects of desire, intelligible orders, and values, because the good that man does intelligently and rationally is a manifold in the field of experience, ordered by intelligence, and rationally chosen.
-Just as metaphysics is a set of positions opposed by sets of counter-positions that arise from the incomplete domination in knowing of the detached and disinterested desire to know, so also values are true and flase, orders are troubled by disorders, and desires are unnecessarily frustrated, because the detachment and disinterestedness of the pure desire easily fails to develop into fully rational selfconsciousness.
-Just as the counter-positions of metaphysics invite their own reversal by their inconsistency with intelligent and reasonable affirmation, so the basically similar counter-positions of the ethical order through the shorter and longer cycles of the dialectic of progress and decline either enforce their own reversal or destroy their carriers.
-Just as the heuristic structure of our knowing couples with the generalized emergent probability of the proportionate universe, to reveal an upwardly directed dynamism of finality towards ever false.
+Just as the universe of proportionate being is a compound of potency, form, and act, because it is to be known through experience, understanding, and judgment, so the universe of man's proportionate good is a compound of objects of desire, intelligible orders, and values, because the good man does intelligently and rationally is a manifold in the field of experience, ordered by intelligence, and rationally Just as metaphysics is a set of positions opposed by chosen. sets of counter-positions that arise from the incomplete domination in knowing of the detached and disinterested desire to know, so also values are true and false, orders are troubled by disorders, and desires are unnecessarily frustrated, because the detachment and disinterestedness of the pure desire easily fails to develop into fully rational self-consciousness.
+Just as the houristic structure of our lever lever when ing is paralleled by the upper directed dynamish of Line ity to and seeven full of boing so the obligatory structure of our rational self-colsajousness not only binds man sithe counter-positions of metaphysics invite their own their inconsistency with intelligent and reasonable eversel by affirmation, so elso the may navior dress of nor and the as the counter-positions of metaphysics invite their own reversal by their inconsistency with intelligent and reasonable affirmation, so the basically similar counter-positions of the ethical order through the shorter and longer cycles of the dialectic of progress and decline either enforce their own reversal or destroy their carriers.
+Just as the heuristic structure of our knowing couples with the woodness Clud Att generalized emergent probability of the proportionate universe, to reveal an upwardly directed dynamism of finality towards ever fuller being, so the oblicatory structure of our rational polles with finality and the diglegtje of plagrage and decline to rever the coarting iveness for the good with proportionate being Fourthe Manan-good old bjects of desire, intelligible orders, and rational values s conceived more generally as a set of potential, formal, ind actual intelligibilities; state this more general conception embraces the whole domain of proportionate being; and the finality of that domain not only conditions the possibility of man and sets up the world in which he exists and functions but also achieves in rational self-contsciousness its highest realization and manifestation.
+Basically, the good the interview in the to being the good with proportionate being.
+For basically the good is the intelligibility intrinsic to being: the manifold of dbjects of desire is a potential intelligibility and a potential good; the orderly schemes of recurrence of human satisfactions are a formal intelligibility and a formal good; values are an actual intelligibility and an actual good; but their energence is contditioned, their pursuit is supported, a neglect to sanctioned by the generalized emergen self-consciousness 1) finds its materials and its basis in the products of universal finality, 2) is itself finality on 405 the level of intelligent and rational consciousness, and 3) is finality confronted with the alternatives of choosing either development and progress or decline and extinction.